Jonathan Tilly, PhD

 BIOT 5640.
 Drug Product Processes for Biopharmaceuticals.
 3 Hours.

 Covers the development and implementation of the drug product manufacturing process for biopharmaceuticals.
 Focuses on biologic products, specifically proteins.
 Covers the workflow required for the development and implementation of the production process with the scientific and engineering principles highlighted.
 Topics include the preformulation process for early stage product development, the selection of formulation compatible with the targeted product presentation, optimization of formulations to meet stability and usage objectives, the design of a scalable process for production, large-scale process equipment and operations, process scale-up considerations, and regulatory compliance issues for drug product manufacturing facilities and operations.
-Prereq.
-CHEM 5620 or permission of instructor.
+Students who do not meet course prerequisites may seek permission of instructor.

 BIOT 5700.
 Molecular Interactions of Proteins in Biopharmaceutical Formulations.
 3 Hours.

 Offers an up-to-date survey and review of the research and understanding of the molecular interactions of proteins in biopharmaceutical formulations, including both liquid and solid formats, during the process of drug product manufacturing.
 Focuses on protein-protein interactions, protein-excipients (e.g., stabilizers, surfactants) interactions, and protein at interface surfaces interactions that are critical and impactful on the stability and integrity of therapeutic proteins of interest.
 Emphasizes understanding the mechanistic aspect of the interactions; the approaches, methods, and techniques employed to study these phenomena; and measures considered to modulate such interactions to enhance the performance of the biopharmaceutical formulations.
-Prereq.
-CHEM 5620 or permission of instructor.
+Students who do not meet course prerequisites may seek permission of instructor.